OCA/sale-workflow/sale_by_packaging/README.rst

   sales of these products if no packaging is selected on the sale order line.
   If no packaging is selected, it will either be auto-assigned if the quantity on the sale order line matches a packaging quantity or an error will be raised.

+* Force sale quantity (on the packaging): force rounds up the quantity during creation/modification of the sale order line with the factor set on the packaging.

 Known issues / Roadmap
 ======================